user profile avatar

 Bio

-In November of 2024, at the age of 35, I was diagnosed with cancer.
+In November of 2024, I was diagnosed with cancer.
 This diagnosis made me so angry at first.
-I had so many questions like why me, how am I going to get through this or can I even fight this?
+I had so many questions like why me, how am I going to get through this, or can I even fight this, will I get to see my kids graduate?
 I ended up turning that anger into so much inspiration for my future.
-When I received my diagnosis, I started working with an Oncology Licensed Clinical Social Worker who has been helping me every step of the way.
-She really can’t speak to me from personal experience in terms of what I may be experiencing or certain things that I may go through when going through chemo or radiation, or survivorship, but she can offer insight based on what her other clients may have experienced or a listening ear, which has proven to be very helpful as well.
+When I received my diagnosis, I started working with an Oncology Social Worker who has helped me every step of the way.
 Having a Social Worker to talk to is what made me realize that I want to go into the MSW/LCSW Profession.
-I want to become an Oncology Social Worker, so I can help others and personally speak from experience.
-I want this time that I have on this earth to be impactful and meaningful.
+I want to become an Oncology Social Worker so I can help others through their mental health journeys.
 I want to know that what I am doing in my life can really touch others in as many ways as possible.
 My personal life experiences have influenced me personally and professionally to become a Social Worker, and what better time than the present?
+I want this time that I have on this earth to be impactful and meaningful.
+I will be getting my Master's in Social Work and show others and my kids to never give up on what you are passionate about.
+I have gone through chemo and radiation while working, raising kids, overcoming poverty, and attending classes.
+As a first-generation college student, it means so much that I am getting my MSW while overcoming so many challenges.
+If I can do it, you can too!

 Education